antfu/vite-windi-tailwind-jit-compare/README.md

 edit `App.vue` will trigger updates for both servers.

-> The current source file is pretty small and simple, I would love to receive contributions of snippets for more complex example.
+> The current source file is pretty small and simple, I would love to receive contributions of snippets for a more complex example.
 Thanks.

 ## Configuration